matrix-org/synapse/docs/admin_api/rooms.md

 # Delete Room API

-The Delete Room admin API allows server admins to remove rooms from server and block these rooms.
+The Delete Room admin API allows server admins to remove rooms from the server and block these rooms.

 Shuts down a room.
 Moves all local users and room aliases automatically to a